top of page

 Search

-How to Treat Complex Trauma
+How to Treat Complex Trauma With EMDR and IFS

 From childhood bullying to incarcerated family members to patrolling war-torn countries, trauma is everywhere.
 Some trauma is recognizable to nearly everyone, while other trauma is more secretive or held with great shame.
 Still, with so many of us experiencing pretty messed up stuff in our lives, we should have an idea of how to best treat it.